blucreative/dlr-arma3/docs/introduction/welcome.md

 # An Introduction to the Duke of Lancaster Regiment

 ## Foreword by the Unit Commander
-The Duke of Lancaster Regiment formed as a result of a recognition that there was a need for some sort of British military simulation unit, providing a fun, safe space for all.
+The Duke of Lancaster Regiment (LANCS) formed as a result of a recognition that there was a need for some sort of British military simulation unit, providing a fun, safe space for all.
 After many a hour spent on 'Public Zeus' within Arma 3, a group of like-minded individuals came together with an idea to form a respectful, committed community of players.

 Many seem to argue that true MILSIM can take the fun out of Arma, but we strongly disagree.
 We believe that properly executed MILSIM can provide a deep sense of pride and satisfaction that far outweighs that of the simple 'run and gun' methodology employed by many.
 Observing the multiple strands of activity being performed to achieve a common objective is what I see as an ultimate achievement for any online game.
 Regardless of this, the staff at LANCS strive to find the perfect balance between the necessary levels of training and discipline to successfully execute a mission, whilst avoiding the feeling of being too strict or overbearing.